-If you experience Detrimental Conduct, you can also seek compensation and other remedies through the courts if you suffer loss, damage or injury because of the disclosure, including if Cochlear fails to take reasonable precautions and exercise due diligence to prevent the detrimental conduct.
+If you suffer detriment because a person believes or suspects that you or another person has, proposes to make, could make or may make a report that qualifies for protection under the Corporations Act, you can also seek compensation and other remedies through the courts if you suffer loss, damage or injury because of the disclosure, including if Cochlear fails to take reasonable precautions and exercise due diligence to prevent the detrimental conduct.
 You should seek legal advice if you are considering seeking such remedies.